-The Shareholder's return will comprise of movements in the NAV of Shares in the Sub-Fund as well as dividends paid by the Sub-Fund, if any.
+The Shareholder's return will comprise of movements in the net asset value of Shares in the Sub-Fund as well as dividends paid by the Sub-Fund, if any.
 The Sub-Fund primarily aims to generate a long-term return in excess of the MSCI World Total Return Net Index, comprising capital gains or losses plus net dividend.